AlexanderJuestel/pyheatdemand/docs/source/heatdemand.rst

 Processing Heat Demand Map Data
 -------------------------------

 Heat demand maps may contain millions of cells.
 Evaluating each cell would not be feasible.
-Therefore, **PyHD** utilizes the `rasterstats <https://github.com/perrygeo/python-rasterstats/>`_ package returning statistical values of the heat demand map for further analysis and results reporting.
+Therefore, **PyHeatDemand** utilizes the `rasterstats <https://github.com/perrygeo/python-rasterstats/>`_ package returning statistical values of the heat demand map for further analysis and results reporting.

 .. code-block:: python